Athletics at the 1912 Summer Olympics – Men's 800 metres: Competition format

 The competition expanded to three rounds for the first time.
 There were nine first-round heats of between 4 and 8 athletes each; the top two runners in each heat advanced to the semifinals.
 There were two semifinals with 9 athletes each; the top four runners in each semifinal advanced to the eight-man final.

 Records

 These were the standing world and Olympic records (in minutes) prior to the 1912 Summer Olympics.

 (*) This track was 536.45 metres=1/3 mile in circumference.

 The world record of 1:52.8, which had seemed fairly safe through the first two rounds of competition, was broken by all three medalists and tied by the fourth-place runner in the final.
-Mel Sheppard, the previous record-holder, and Ira Davenport beat the old record by .8 seconds at 1:52.0, taking silver and bronze behind Ted Meredith and his new record of 1:51.9.
+David Caldwell tied the old record, while Mel Sheppard, the previous record-holder, and Ira Davenport beat the old record by .8 seconds at 1:52.0, taking silver and bronze behind Ted Meredith and his new record of 1:51.9.
 This record became the first official world record for the 800 metres.